 But why do some chubby people turn into impressively muscled men in some pictures?
 You’ve probably seen them too.
 And then again, some people don’t seem to lose weight at all.
 They just become more fit and muscular while their flab disappears.

-That’s because when you stick to eating right, supplementing with whole food nutrients (Life Force Body Balance recommended) and a good weightlifting routine, two things can happen:
+That’s because when you stick to eating right, supplementing with whole food nutrients (Zeal for Life recommended) and a good weightlifting routine, two things can happen:

 You will lose weight.
 When you don’t consume enough calories for your weightlifting activities, your body is then forced to lose burn the fat stored in your body for energy.
 Exercise burns calories, and combined with a diet your calorie intake can become less than the number of calories you use up.